iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 ### Experiment chart
 In order to enable reuse, Iter8 experiments are templated and packaged as specialized [Helm charts](https://helm.sh/docs/topics/charts/).
 Experiment charts can be combined with values to generate `experiments.yaml` files that provide fully defined experiment specifications.

+#### Iter8 Hub
-Iter8 experiment charts enable to you to launch powerful release engineering experiments in a matter of seconds.
+Iter8 Hub is a specific location within in the [Iter8 GitHub repo](https://github.com/iter8-tools/iter8) that hosts several pre-packaged and reusable charts.
+These charts enable to you to launch powerful release engineering experiments in a matter of seconds.
+Their usage is described in depth in various [Iter8 tutorials](../tutorials/load-test-http/overview.md).

 ## Features at a glance